duyvu997/resume-docs/src/index.md

 ### Pet Project: TikTok Video Downloader & Converter (Aug 2024 - Present: 1 developer)

 #### Description:
 A Python application designed to download TikTok videos from specified channel URLs and convert them to MP3 format.
-The tool utilizes Selenium for dynamic content scraping and yt-dlp for downloading videos.
+The tool utilizes yt-dlp for downloading videos.
 The downloaded videos are then converted to MP3 format using moviepy.
 This project is useful for extracting and processing media content from TikTok for offline use.

 #### Technologies & Frameworks & Libraries
-- Python, Selenium, BeautifulSoup, yt-dlp, moviepy
+- Python, BeautifulSoup, yt-dlp, moviepy
 - Video and audio processing libraries

 #### Position and Responsibilities: